0jscsshtml/brickscodes/README.md

 ###### Post Terms
 * {bc_post_type_taxonomy_terms:post_type_slug:taxonomy_slug} - This will return terms id and name for select/checkbox/radio options.
 Replace post_type_slug and taxonomy_slug to your target slug.
 ## Global Classes and Variables
+###### Global Classes and Variables Manager Plus.
+* Manage styles easily in Manager popup:
+* Copy styles from a selected class and paste them onto a group of selected classes.
+* Explore the additional Class Tab Content, which displays details about the selected class, including current settings and the generated CSS output in CodeMirror.
 ###### Core Framework Free Integration (reference: https://docs.coreframework.com/development/coreframework-helper )
 * Auto sync changes that made on Core Framework settings page to Builder.
 * All Core Framework classes and variable are auto import to Builder.